GMSEC MISSION STATEMENT

 - Allow users to choose - GMSEC doesn't decide which components are best nor dictate which components a mission must use.
 It's the mission/user's choice!

-- The Air Force, NRO, ORS and others are now recognizing the benefits of these simple concepts and are each working with NASA/GSFC’s GMSEC Team.
+- Other government space organiztions are now recognizing the benefits of these simple concepts and are each working with NASA/GSFC’s GMSEC Team

 These FAQs are designed to provide a better understanding of GMSEC, our software, and our other technical tools.
 They provide basic information, sometimes about fairly complex topics, and will link to more detailed information.